preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ## App Deployment

-An interactive app has been built using **Streamlit** to demonstrate the prediction of car insurance premiums.
-Users can input customer and vehicle information through a simple UI and recieve a premium estimate based on the trained machine learning model.
+An interactive app has been built using Streamlit to demonstrate the prediction of car insurance premiums.
+Through a simple UI, users can input customer and vehicle information and receive a premium estimate based on the trained machine learning model.

 ### To run the app locally